VIEW ALL OUR JOBS >

 A full suite of leadership training is offered with a range of sessions including:

-Attendance to all training sessions leads to certification by the SSAT.
 In addition, we encourage aspirant Senior Leaders to take part in the SSAT ‘Stepping Up to Senior Leadership’ training programme, which includes four external sessions throughout the year.
-As part of the Trust’s commitment to developing future leaders, a number of the existing Senior Leadership Team across both schools gained experience through an ‘Associate’ SLT position before gaining substantive leadership posts.
+As part of the school’s commitment to develop future leaders, a number of the existing Senior Leadership Team gained experience through an ‘Associate’ SLT position before gaining substantive leadership posts.

 Alongside our very strong focus on outstanding professional development and promotion opportunities, we also offer a range of benefits including: